 YouTube shooter ID’d as woman with apparent vendetta against company

-The woman who opened fire Tuesday afternoon at YouTube's headquarters in San Bruno, Calif., has been identified by authorities as San Diego resident Nasim Aghdam, 39.
+Mountain View Police spokeswoman Katie Nelson confirmed officers located a woman by the same name asleep in a vehicle asleep in a Mountain View parking lot Tuesday morning.

+Nelson said the woman declined to answer further questions but the police spokeswoman did not respond to a question about whether police were warned Aghdam might go to YouTube.

-Aghdam, who injured three people on YouTube's campus before killing herself, reportedly maintained a personal website alleging that YouTube compensated her unfairly and censored her views.
+Aghdam reportedly maintained a personal website alleging that YouTube compensated her unfairly and censored her views.

 Authorities said they are still probing Aghdam's motive, and that there are no indications she knew the victims.